SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-22-windows-server-2012-roundupthe-returnpart-1.markdown

 ## Zero UI install option

-The first thing I really noticed is that Microsoft has finally relented to the backwash of Unix based server installs and provides an install with no UI, it is completely managed through a console screen and powershell scripts, very interesting.&nbsp; This was probably introduced with the DataCenter edition in the last release (unconfirmed) but is now available in Windows Server 2012 installs.
+The first thing I really noticed is that Microsoft has finally relented to the backwash of Unix based server installs and provides an install with no UI, it is completely managed through a console screen and powershell scripts, very interesting.
+This was probably introduced with the DataCenter edition in the last release (unconfirmed) but is now available in Windows Server 2012 installs.

 ## It is FAST

-The whole install even on a low spec VM on my machine took minutes, seriously, I must have blinked a few times and did not notice it was sat there waiting for me and I had not even noticed.&nbsp; Was not expecting that.
+The whole install even on a low spec VM on my machine took minutes, seriously, I must have blinked a few times and did not notice it was sat there waiting for me and I had not even noticed.
+Was not expecting that.

 ## Charmed Unsure

-Well there is always one curious one in the pot and this certainly falls into this category.&nbsp; Once the install was complete and the box was up and running I was greeted with the Windows 8 style experience, NOT the metro / modern look mind, but the charms bar and other features are fully enabled.&nbsp; Not sure if this really fits in the server world and I can understand Microsoft’s attempts to unify its user experience but the Admin community favour use over UX any day.
+Well there is always one curious one in the pot and this certainly falls into this category.
+Once the install was complete and the box was up and running I was greeted with the Windows 8 style experience, NOT the metro / modern look mind, but the charms bar and other features are fully enabled.
+Not sure if this really fits in the server world and I can understand Microsoft’s attempts to unify its user experience but the Admin community favour use over UX any day.

 ## Did I say it was fast?

-Granted there is not anything running on my VM yet but damn this thing is quick.&nbsp; It starts from cold in minutes and I can get back to trying stuff with almost no delay.&nbsp; This is a fantastic improvement from the old days where I was waiting minutes (if not longer) for the server to start, even on some really powerful kit.&nbsp; Microsoft has always aimed (especially since server 2008) to get the box up and running before starting components / services and “get you in quick” but in 2012 they really mean it.&nbsp; If you slapped an SSD in as the boot drive I am sure this would even be an instant on system from cold.&nbsp; (for reference I timed it and it was **3 seconds** to logon screen, **2 additional seconds** to desktop and **5 seconds more** to the welcome screen, **up in less than 10 seconds** )
+Granted there is not anything running on my VM yet but damn this thing is quick.
+It starts from cold in minutes and I can get back to trying stuff with almost no delay.
+This is a fantastic improvement from the old days where I was waiting minutes (if not longer) for the server to start, even on some really powerful kit.
+Microsoft has always aimed (especially since server 2008) to get the box up and running before starting components / services and “get you in quick” but in 2012 they really mean it.
+If you slapped an SSD in as the boot drive I am sure this would even be an instant on system from cold.  (for reference I timed it and it was **3 seconds** to logon screen, **2 additional seconds** to desktop and **5 seconds more** to the welcome screen, **up in less than 10 seconds** )

 **\*\*Even the shut down is fast**